pic

 Macros

-Macros are ubiquitous in Julia.
-They enable the automation of tasks that otherwise would be tedious and time-consuming to perform.
-On this website, we'll only cover how to apply macros, without exploring how to define them.
-The reason is that creating macros requires knowledge of Julia's metaprogramming capabilities, which is beyond the scope of this website.
+Macros are ubiquitous in Julia, automating tasks that would otherwise be tedious and time-consuming.
+We'll only cover how to apply macros, without exploring how to define them.
+The reason for this is that creating macros requires knowledge of Julia's metaprogramming capabilities, which lies beyond the scope of this website.

-While the utility of macros may not be immediately obvious at this point, this will become clearer once we start applying them in subsequent sections.
+Although the benefits of macros may not be immediately obvious at this point, their utility will become evident once we apply them in subsequent sections.

 Applying Macros

 Formally, macros are denoted by prefixing the symbol @ to their name.
-They take an entire code expression as their argument and transform it.
-For example, a macro might take x = some_function(y) as input, potentially modifying each individual component (x, =, or some_function(y)), inserting new code, or reorganizing the code structure.
-The final output is a modified version of the original expression, which then is integrated into the program during execution.
+They take an entire code expression as their argument and transform it at the syntactic level.
+For instance, a macro might take the expression x = some_function(y) as input and then alter its structure: it could modify each individual component (x, =, or some_function(y)), insert new code, or reorganize the statement entirely.
+The final output is a modified version of the original expression, which is then integrated into the program during execution.

 # both are equivalent